-Price is not a good indicator of quality, however, with a good deal of overlap between the various places.
-The Chinese hospitality industry is on a steep learning curve, so new places are often vastly better than old ones.
+Price is not a good indicator of quality, with a good deal of overlap between the various places.
+The Chinese hospitality industry remains on a steep learning curve, so new places are often vastly better than old ones.

 Finding a room

-Increasingly, booking ahead is a routine procedure.
-You can book by phone, through the accommodation’s own website if there is one, or by using an accommodation-booking website such as elong (w http://www.elong.net) or China Trip (w english.ctrip.com), both of which have English-language content and offer massive discounts on selected mid-range to upmarket hotel rates.
+Increasingly, booking ahead by phone or online is a routine procedure.
+Accommodation-booking websites, such as elong (elong.net) or China Trip (english.ctrip.com), often have English-language content and offer massive discounts on selected mid-range to upmarket hotel rates.
 These two don’t require pre-payment for rooms; you simply reserve through the website and pay on arrival.
-Budget travellers should check out hostel websites such as hostel bookers (w http://www.hostelbookers.com), or the hostel organization websites listed.
-Sometimes, the local CITS can also wrangle good discounts for you.
+Budget travellers should check out hostel websites such as hostelworld.com and hostelbookers.com.

-If you haven’t booked ahead, time things so that you reach your destination in broad daylight, then deposit your bag at a left-luggage office at the train or bus station and check out possible accommodation options.
-New arrivals at city bus and train stations are often besieged by touts wanting to lead them to a hotel where they’ll receive a commission for bringing guests in; these people are generally OK, but you do need to be very clear about how much you’re willing to pay before being dragged all over town.
+New arrivals at city bus and train stations are often besieged by touts wanting to lead them to a hotel where they’ll receive a commission for bringing guests in.
+Chinese-speakers might strike a bargain this way, but you do need to be very clear about how much you’re willing to pay before being dragged all over town.

-If you find yourself being turned away by cheaper hotels, they probably haven’t obtained police permission to take foreigners, and would face substantial fines for doing so.
+If you find yourself being turned away by cheaper hotels, it’s not that they don’t like you – they probably haven’t obtained police permission to take foreigners, and would face substantial fines for doing so.
 The situation is dependent on the local authorities, and can vary not just from province to province, but also from town to town.
-Nothing is ever certain in China, however: being able to speak Chinese greatly improves your chances, as does being able to write your name in Chinese on the register (or having it printed out so the receptionist can do this for you) – in which case the authorities need never know that a foreigner stayed.
+Nothing is ever certain in China, however: being able to speak Chinese greatly improves your chances of negotiating a way into these cheaper places, as does being able to write your name in Chinese on the register (or having it printed out so the receptionist can do this for you) – in which case the authorities need never know that a foreigner stayed.

 Checking in and out

-Checking in involves filling in a form (see Form) giving details of your name, age, date of birth, sex and address, places where you are coming from and going to, how many days you intend staying and your visa and passport numbers.
+Checking in involves filling in a form giving details of your name, age, date of birth, sex and address, places where you are coming from and going to, how many days you intend staying and your visa and passport numbers.
 Upmarket hotels have English versions, and might fill them in for you, but hotels unaccustomed to foreigners usually have them in Chinese only, and might never have seen a foreign passport before – which explains why hotel receptionists can panic when they see a foreigner walk in the door.
-There’s an example of this form in English and Chinese below to help smooth difficulties.

 You always pay in advance, including a deposit which may amount to twice the price of the room.
 Assuming you haven’t broken anything – make sure everything works properly when you check in – deposits are refunded; just don’t lose the receipt.